CasimirKaPazi/balhukbar/Grammar.md

 * Conversation particles describe the role of the listener in the discourse.
 * Tense and Evidence are combined into one particle.
-* Relationparticles describe in what kind A and B are related.
+* Relation particles describe in what kind A and B are related.

-A and B are noun or verb phrases.
+A and B are noun phrases.
 Every part is optional.
 Except that one can not have A without B. If both A and B are missing it is interpreted as referring to the previous statement in the position of B.

 <div id='Tense-Evidence'/>